Massive quantum systems as interfaces of quantum mechanics and gravity

 The dynamics of the nonlinear Hamiltonian in Eq.~\eqref{eq:optomechanical:hamiltonian} cannot be solved exactly in the presence of a pump term and optical dissipation.
-However, by engineering the system such that the optical mode dissipates from the cavity on a time-scale much faster than that of the mechanical element, the interaction between the optical and mechanical modes can be described as an instantaneous interaction.
+However, by engineering the system such that the optical mode dissipates from the cavity on a time scale much faster than that of the mechanical element, the interaction between the optical and mechanical modes can instaed be described as an instantaneous interaction.
 This is also known as the unresolved sideband regime, where $\omega_m \ll \kappa$.
 The framework, often referred to as \textit{pulsed optomechanics} was developed in~\cite{vanner2011pulsed}.
-By considering the Langevin equations in the unresolved sideband regime, the light-matter interaction can be modeled as an instantaneous unitary operator of the form $ \hat U = e^{i \mu \hat a^\dag \hat a (\hat b^\dag + \hat b )}$, where $\mu$ is a dimensionless coupling constant that depends on the pulse shape (see Appendix A in~\cite{clarke2018growing}).
-For a single-photon pulse, the value of $\mu$ becomes $\mu = 3 g_0/\sqrt{2}\kappa$, where $g_0$ is the optomchanical coupling and where $\kappa$ is the optical dissipation rate.
+By considering the Langevin equations in the unresolved sideband regime, the light-matter interaction can be modeled as an instantaneous unitary operator of the form $ \hat U = e^{i \mu \hat n_l \hat X_m}$ \cite{pikovski2012probing}, where $\mu$ is a dimensionless coupling which depends on the pulse shape, $\hat n_l$ is the number of photons in the pulse entering or leaving the cavity, and $\hat X_m = (\hat b^\dag+ \hat b )/\sqrt{2}$ is the mechanical quadrature.
+For an adiabatic cavity with $\kappa \gg \tau_{in}^{-1}$, where $\tau_{in}$ is the characteristic timescale of the input pulse, the value of $\mu$ becomes $\mu = \sqrt{8} g_0/\kappa$, where $g_0$ is the optomechanical coupling and $\kappa$ is the optical dissipation rate~\cite{clarke2023cavity}.
 It is also possible to start from the linearized optomechanical Hamiltonian in Eq.~\eqref{eq:linearized:optomechanical:Hamiltonian} and derive a pulsed interaction that couples the position quadratures of the mechanical mode and the probe field~\cite{khosla2013quantum, bennett2016quantum}.